eerotal/restic-docker-swarm/README.md

 automatically backup your volume according to `CRON_EXPR`.
 If you are using `rsync` to copy the backups onto a remote server, make sure your SSH key isn't password protected.

+## Dependencies

+`docker-auto-backup` is a self-contained Docker image based on Alpine Linux so the only "dependency" you need is the Docker runtime.
+If you want to rsync backups to a remote server, you need to install Python3, ssh and rsync there.
+No other dependencies are needed.

 ## Manual backups